Doors and Windows

 Question: Are there any adjustments that may be required on bi-pass doors?

-Answer: Periodic adjustments may be necessary.
-If it is noticed that the bi-pass doors screw mechanism located on the inside corners of the bi-pass doors.
-When turning these screws, the corner of the door can be raised or lowered to allow the side margin to be parallel to the jamb.
+Answer: Periodic adjustments may be necessary for bi-pass doors.
+If you notice the doors aren’t aligned properly, you can use the screw mechanism located on the inside corners of the doors.
+By turning these screws, you can raise or lower the corners of the door, ensuring that the side margin is parallel to the door jamb for smooth operation.

-Question: Why does it seem like there is a draft coming from the windows during the winter?
+Question: Why does it feel like there is a draft coming from the windows during winter?

-Question: Why is there water in the bottom track of the window during rain?
+Question: Why does water collect in the bottom track of the window during rain?

-Question: What if the window is not sealing properly?
+Question: What should I do if the window is not sealing properly?